abelardojarab/emacs-config/.emacs.d/projectile/README.md

 ### Basic setup

-You can enable Projectile globally like this:
+To add a project to Projectile, open a file in the project and enable `projectile-mode` in that buffer.

+To make Projectile automatically remember projects that you access files in, enable Projectile globally:

 ```el
 (projectile-global-mode)
 ```

-To enable Projectile only in select modes:
+To enable Projectile only in certain modes, add `projectile-mode` to the major mode's hook, like this:

 ```el
 (add-hook 'ruby-mode-hook 'projectile-mode)